 Capsular contracture occurs when scar tissue forms around the breast implant and squeezes it, causing firmness or hardness of the implant.
-Keeping the pocket open and moving the implant around greatly reduces the chance of developing capsular contracture.
-Each of the separate movements should take about 1 minute.
+Keeping the pocket open and moving the implant greatly reduces the chance of capsular contracture.
+Each separate movement should only take about 1 minute.
 Exercises should be repeated three times a day and each breast should be exercised separately.
 If needed, Ibuprofen may be taken 20 to 30 minutes prior to exercising.

-Don't be afraid to push firmly on the implants.
-The incision is closed in layers and you cannot hurt yourself by pushing firmly — most patients are not vigorous enough.
-It is common for one implant to move more freely than the opposite side.
-The more you push and the better your exercises are, the more natural your breast implants will look and the sooner discomfort will subside.
+Don't be afraid to push firmly on your breast implants.
+The incision is closed in layers and you cannot hurt yourself by pushing firmly (most patients are not vigorous enough).
+It is common for one implant to move more freely than the other.
+The more you push and the better your exercises are following breast augmentation, the more natural your breast implants will look and the sooner discomfort will subside.

 Upward Movement of the Breast Implants

 - Cup the breast with your opposite hand, feel for the implant and push the implant upward.
-Don't "heave-ho" the entire breast — just push the implant up.
+Do not "heave-ho" the entire breast, just push the implant up.

 - Move the top portion of your hand in toward the chest wall for the final upward movement of the implant.

 - Hold the implant up in the pocket for about 1 minute.